Pearl Harbor lesson 2nd 6th 10th WW2 US history modern

 Pearl Harbor, or how did the United States get in World War 2?

-Pearl Harbor
+Pearl Harbor Lesson

 It all starts with FDR.
 We last saw him selling guns to the Allies.
 Well, here’s the general problem.
-While FDR had some interesting ideas for domestic policy, which some were helpful, some were not.
+While FDR had some interesting ideas for domestic policy, some were helpful, some were not.
 He wasn’t all that good at foreign policy.

-But, that’s a bunch of politics and things that my kids aren’t ready to delve into in that depth.
+But that’s a bunch of politics and things that my kids aren’t ready to delve into in that depth.
 So we listened to the Adventures in Odyssey, At Home and Abroad , East Winds Raining.
 This episode covers Pearl Harbor from the point of view of a survivor talking about his best friend.
-As we listened the kids colored Pearl Harbor coloring pages.
+As we listened, the kids colored Pearl Harbor coloring pages.

-Afterwards we talked about what it might have felt like to be there and listened to “Let’s Remember Pearl Harbor,” which there are a few versions of:
+Afterwards, we talked about what it might have felt like to be there and listened to “Let’s Remember Pearl Harbor,” which there are a few versions of:

 more militaristic Pearl Harbor song